IMTEK-FreiStat/FreiStat-IoT/README.md

 <img src="FreiStat.jpg" width="400">

 ## About
-This repo contains code to run electrochemical measurements with the AD5940 or AD5941 potentiostat controlled by an Adafruit Feather M0 Wifi (MCU).
+This repo contains code to run electrochemical measurements with the Analog Devices AD5940 or AD5941 integrated potentiostat controlled by an Adafruit Feather M0 Wifi (MCU).
+It was created as part of a master thesis.

 The code is based on the example code from Analog Devices.
 It compiles with the Arduino IDE and can be used with other compatible MCUs.

 ## Hardware